 In this blog post, we will delve into the various aspects of Syphilis with a particular emphasis on Syphilis chancres.
 A chancre ( SHANG-kər) is a painless genital ulcer usually found at the site of infection by the syphilis bacteria.

 Syphilis is a sexually transmitted infection caused by the bacterium Treponema pallidum and is usually transmitted through sexual activity like vaginal sex, anal sex, oral sex, and sharing sex toys.
-It’s also possible to contract the infection by sharing needles during intravenous drug use or by receiving a blood transfusion.
+It’s also possible to contract the infection by sharing needles during intravenous drug use or by receiving a blood transfusion that has not been tested properly.

 The symptoms of Syphilis can vary depending on the stage of the disease.

-The primary stage usually starts with the appearance of a sore known as a chancre.
-After some time, the chancre usually heals on its own.
+The primary stage usually starts with the appearance of a single, painless sore known as a chancre.
+After a few weeks, the chancre usually heals on its own.
 However, this does not mean that Syphilis has been cleared from the body.
 Instead, the bacteria will continue to spread and continue to cause damage.
+But if this painless sore occurs somewhere where you can’t see it (anus, throat, etc) you will not know that you have got it, until it moves onto the next stage.

-In the secondary stage, the body may develop a rash on the skin that is typically not itchy.
+In the secondary stage, the body may develop a rash on the skin that is typically not itchy, and typically covers the whole body.
+In some people there will be dark marks in the skin on the palms of the hands and feet.
 You may also experience fever, headaches, fatigue, and swollen lymph nodes.

 In the tertiary stage, the bacteria may have caused severe damage to the internal organs like the brain, nerves, eyes, blood vessels, liver, and bones, which can lead to health complications or even death.